Path-of-Terraria/wiki-content/Bossing/Plantera.md

 ## To complete the quest, we need to:

 1. **Explore 10 Tier 5 maps**
-   - Other Tier 1–4 maps must be completed beforehand.
+   - Other Tier 1–4 maps quests must be completed beforehand.
    - You must specifically complete the **“Forest”** or **“Desert”** maps.

 2. **Enter the Plantera Domain**